Mount Hermon Cemetery: War graves

 The War Graves Photographic Project, a volunteer initiative which has recorded the graves or memorial listings of every Commonwealth service member death since World War I, has indexed the details regarding 170 servicemembers buried at Mount Hermon, including photographs of their headstones.
-Hard or digital copies of the photographs may be requested from the non-profit organization, along with a donation.

 The Commonwealth War Graves Commission identified 68 individuals buried at Mount Hermon Cemetery whom it determined were casualties from World Wars I and II.
 Of those burials, 49 are of servicemembers whom were killed in active duty during the first World War; 14 from WWII, one of whom is an unidentified Canadian airman.
 In addition, there are three American war graves, as well as one interned Austrian civilian's grave.
 The Commonwealth burials located in Section G are buried in Plot 1368.

 Section G, located in the northeastern portion of the cemetery is dedicated as "The Canadian Armed Forces Section and the Memorial to three United States Army Airmen who died in 1942" (section des Forces armées canadiennes et monument commémoratif de trois aviateurs américains décédes en 1942).